Keep Wildlife Wild

 - Disease: Wild animals carry many different diseases and parasites, some of which are transmissible to domestic animals and even humans.

-- Habituation/non-natural behavior development: Wild animals need to learn normal social behaviors from their own species.
+- The habituation/non-natural behavior development: Wild animals need to learn normal social behaviors from their species.
 Wild animals that learn non-normal behaviors from humans or domestic animals will likely not survive if they are released because they have not learned the correct survival skills, they have lost their natural fear of humans and predators and they may be abnormally habituated to human activity.
 As young animals grow into adults, they can still demonstrate dangerous wild animal behaviors that can threaten human and domestic animal safety.

 How you can help injured, sick or truly orphaned wildlife

 Wildlife rehabilitators are licensed individuals trained and equipped to provide temporary care and treatment to injured, sick and orphaned wild animals for the purpose of release back into the wild.
 Never attempt to rehabilitate wildlife on your own.
 Wild animals can carry diseases that can be transmitted to humans and pets.
-They are also capable of inflicting injury to themselves or others as they fight to defend themselves against a perceived threat (humans or pets).
+They are also capable of inflicting injury on themselves or others as they fight to defend themselves against a perceived threat (humans or pets).
 They have very specific dietary and housing requirements that are not easily met in captivity.
 Plus, rehabilitating wildlife without a license is against the law in Wisconsin.

 Contact a licensed wildlife rehabilitator immediately if you have determined that a wild animal is sick, injured or truly orphaned.
 Never attempt to rehabilitate wildlife on your own.